 Air bubbles coming out of your pool jets and into your pool is a common problem that you may experience, especially when opening for the pool season.
 If you have just the odd bubble then that can be quite normal but if you have persistent air bubbles, particularly if the air comes out in substantial amounts, then you may have a problem.

 The most common reason why you might get bubbles from your pool jets is air leaks caused by a missing, faulty or badly fitting o-ring in either the pump strainer lid or a union on the suction side of your pool system.
 The other most common reason is a low water level in the pool.

 If you have air bubbles flowing into the pool from your return jets then this article will hopefully give you a good idea of what causes it and how to fix it.

 Causes of air bubbles coming out of pool jets

-You need to understand why or how your pool pump works in order to understand exactly why you’re getting air bubbles back in the pool.
+You need to understand why or how your pool pump works in order to understand exactly why you’re getting small bubbles coming from pool return.

 Firstly, take a look at the pool pump.
 You will probably see two pipes going into the front of the pool pump.
 So all the water that’s coming from the pool, either from the skimmers or the bottom drain, is coming through those two pipes and then into the front of the pump.
 The water is being pulled up (sucked) to the pump from those two pipes.
 This is called the suction side of the pool plumbing.